ianlcurtis/devboxlab/README.md

 <div style="text-align: center; margin-top: 10px; margin-bottom: 10px; display: block;"><img src="./media/image13.png" width="50%" /></div>

--   Repeat the process for both UK and India Network Connections.
+-   Repeat the process for the India Network Connection.
 -   The Dev center now knows how to connect new Dev Boxes to your Azure virtual network.
 Next, we need to create dev box definitions.
 </details>